 The sonnet is a rigid framework, which immediately makes it suitable for two subjects.
 The first, paradoxically, is slush.
 A poem like The Cafe on the Shore wears its heart on a strait-jacket sleeve.
 Bundled up in iambic pentameter, it can't quite embrace romantic sentimentality, though it's certainly trying.
 Here's another Italian sonnet where the structure tracks the poem from context (first eight lines) to event (last six), drip-feeding a tragic loss.
 Imagine how melodramatic it would be without the sonnet's walls.

 The length of a sonnet makes it ideal for a short story where everything leads up to a punchline.
 For example, here's a story where the last two lines really must be read last.
-Everything else is just a set-up.
-That poem needed a few extra syllables, but another captures my pessimistic view of human wisdom in the regulation-length final couplet.
+Another captures my pessimistic view of human wisdom.
 Here's one where I think the summing up says it all, though I like the rest of the poem too.
 Of course, that poem isn't really a sonnet because it's not iambic.
 There are other rogue rhythms later in this collection.
-In fact, here's one --- a poem that gives you six ways to end the story, depending on whim or chance.
+In fact, here's one --- a poem that gives you six ways to end the story, six different punchlines, and so, effectively, six different stories.
 And, on similar lines, here are 16,384 sonnets.

 "English" sonnets are more suitable for punchlines than "Italian" sonnets, because of their final rhyming couplet.
 The Italian form is good for painting a background, then filling in a detail, as in Frank's Tree earlier, or for thesis and antithesis.
 But you can also use the English form for thesis/antithesis, with the antithesis only getting a couplet, which seems a bit unfair.
 Of course, you can also make up your own forms, with rhyming schemes from the non-existent, through the extreme, to the tangled.